 Throughout his career, Dr. Manji has also been committed to undertakings related to medical and neuroscience education and has worked with the National Board of Medical Examiners (NBME), the Howard Hughes Medical Institute Research Scholars Program, and numerous national curriculum committees.
 He founded and co-directed the NIH Foundation for the Advanced Education in the Sciences Graduate Course in the Neurobiology of Neuropsychiatric Illness, and has received several teaching and mentoring awards.
 In addition to serving on the editorial board of numerous journals, Dr. Manji has been Editor of Neuropsychopharmacology Reviews, Deputy Editor of Biological Psychiatry, and Associate Editor of Bipolar Disorders.

-Tekedra currently serves on the Board of Industry Leaders for the Consumer Technology Association, and as a member of the Executive Committee on the Board of Saving Promise.
-Previously, she served as the Chairman of the Board of the Internet Association, and on the eBay Foundation Board.
-In 2016, she was recognized as a Visionary Leader by ALM and InsideCounsel.
-In 2015, she was recognized by the Washingtonian magazine as a Tech Titan — top 100 tech influencer.
+Tekedra is an active, social impact-focused angel investor, and currently serves on the Board of Industry Leaders for the Consumer Technology Association, and as a member of the Executive Committee on the Board of Saving Promise.
+Previously, she served as the Chairman of the Board of the Internet Association, and on the Global Network Initiative’s Board of Directors.
+In 2019, Tekedra was recognized as one of the most influential women in corporate America by Savoy magazine.
+She was named a Visionary Leader by ALM and InsideCounsel in 2016 and a Tech

 Dr. Eddie Power is currently the Vice President, North America Medical Affairs, Hospital Business at Pfizer Biopharmaceuticals Group and has held positions of increasing responsibility during his career in the pharmaceutical industry.
 He started at Pfizer in September 2010 as the Team Leader, US Medical Affairs Infectious Diseases in SCBU, before assuming the position of Group Leader, US Medical Affairs, Vaccines and Infectious Diseases in 2012 and Head, US Medical Affairs, Vaccines in 2014.
 Before joining Pfizer, Eddie served as the Global Medical Director for Cubist Pharmaceuticals since 2008, working internationally with alliance partners to develop Medical Affairs strategies for Cubist’s anti-infective portfolio.
 Previously, Eddie was the Therapy Area head at Schering-Plough leading the Anti-Infectives/Virology/Addiction Medicine portfolio in Global Medical Affairs.
 He was also with Bayer Healthcare, where he was Director of Global Scientific Affairs, responsible for global opinion leader interactions, scientific communications and overseeing a corporate antimicrobial stewardship program.
 Prior to joining Bayer in 2002, Eddie was Director, Strategic Microbiology at GlaxoSmithKline supporting GSK’s Infectious Disease portfolio.